CERN/CAiMIRA/README.md

 pytest ./cara
 ```

-### Building the whole environment for local execution
+### Building the whole environment for local development

 **Simulate the docker build that takes place on openshift with:**